 By calculating your desired RTO, you determine the maximum time that you can be without your data before your business is at risk.
 Alternatively, by specifying the RPO, you know how often you need to perform backups.
 You may have an RTO of a day, and an RPO of an hour depending on what your business requires.
 But calculating these numbers will help you understand what type of data backup solution you need.

-Data recovery is the retrieval of deleted, lost or damaged files from a digital device.
 Whether you have suffered a data loss from ransomware, a devastating natural disaster or a mundane hardware failure, we can help.
 Deleted files?
 We can help there too.

 Pivotal IT uses cutting-edge technology and techniques to effectively retrieve lost, corrupted, or deleted information from an extensive variety of digital media including RAID servers, Hard Drives (HDD), Solid State Drives (SSD), USB flash drives, and on-site backup appliances.